 Canada's new Prime Minister Joe Clark arrived in Tanzania on Thursday (9 August) for a two-day meeting with Tanzanian Prime Minister Julius Nyerere.

-Canada's new Prime Minister Joe Clark arrived in Tanzania on Thursday (9 August) for a two-day meeting with Tanzanian Prime Minister Julius Nyerere.
+Background: Canada's new Prime Minister Joe Clark arrived in Tanzania on Thursday (9 August) for a two-day meeting with Tanzanian Prime Minister Julius Nyerere.
 Following so closely on the heels of the Commonwealth Conference in Lusaka, the main topic of discussions was the situation in southern Africa.

 SYNOPSIS: Prime Minister Clark and his delegation arrived in Tanzania after spending eight days at the Commonwealth Conference in Lusaka.